A collection of tools including a hammer, pliers, screwdriver, wrench, drill bits, wall anchors, and a tape measure, spread out on a wooden surface.

 GITAI — Telepresence Under Tokyo Neon

-CEO Sho Nakanose—born Yokohama (1987), Keio neuroscience—types code although a torso on ISS mirrors each keystroke.
+CEO Sho Nakanose—born Yokohama (1987), Keio neuroscience—types code while a torso on ISS mirrors each keystroke.
 Japan’s aging-astronaut gap pushes adoption; internal studies suggest telepresence trims ISS maintenance $12 M/year.

 iSpace, MDA, Maxar, Motiv, Northrop, Orbit Fab & SpaceX — Rapid-Fire Highlights